“We cover an amazing area, but flying over the Lake District still has the wow factor even after 28 years.”

 This is not the CV of James Bond, but that of GNAAS pilot Mark Griffiths.

 Mark has had a career that most people could only dream of.
-As chief pilot at Multiflight, GNAAS’ aviation services provider, he has flown all over the world, including for 11 years on our air ambulances.
+As chief pilot at Multiflight, GNAAS’ aviation services provider, he has flown all over the world, including 13 years on our air ambulances.

 Holly Taylor interviewed him to find out more about his life and the amazing flights he will always remember.

 I have worked at GNAAS since April 2010 so 13 years now!

 Talk me through your career from the beginning up until now?